-18 U.S.C. § 1344(1) SCHEME TO DEFRAUD A FINANCIAL INSTITUTION-ELEMENTS

-[The indictment charges the defendant[s] with; Count[s] - of the indictment charge[s] the defendant[s] with] [bank; financial institution] fraud.
-In order for you to find [the; a] defendant guilty of this charge, the government must prove each of the [four; five] following elements beyond a reasonable doubt:
+1461 18 U.S.C. § 1462 BRINGING OBSCENE MATERIAL INTO THE UNITED STATES- ELEMENTS [The indictment charges the defendant[s] with; Count[s] of the indictment charge[s] the defendant[s] with] bringing obscene material into the United States.
+In order for you to find [the; a] defendant guilty of this charge, the government must prove each of the [three] following elements beyond a reasonable doubt: 1.
+The defendant knowingly brought [name the material charged in the indictment] into the United States; and 2.
+The defendant knew the character or nature of [name the material charged in the indictment] at the time it was brought into the United States; and 3.
+[Name the material charged in the indictment] was obscene.